horarodriguezz/virtualize-it/README.md

 The `VirtualizedGrid` component is used to render a grid of items where each item has a fixed height/width.
 The children of the `VirtualizedGrid` component should be a 2D array where each element in the outer array represents a row and each element in the inner array represents a column.

+If the `totalColumns` or `columnWidth` props are not provided the component will behave as a FixedList.
+Also if the children of each row element are not an array the component will behave as a FixedList.

 ```tsx
 import { VirtualizedGrid } from "virtualize-it";